 A whisky distillery in one of Tasmania's oldest towns.

 Located in the rural town of Oatlands, Callington Mill Distillery is a respectful silhouette beside an adapted 1830s flour mill, a distinct point of reference among the area’s preserved Georgian sandstone buildings.
-Our design aims to honour Oatlands' historic narrative and immerse visitors in the story of how its local whisky is made.
+Our architectural design aims to honour Oatlands' historic narrative and immerse visitors in the story of how its local whisky is made.
 Two gable structures are unapologetically contemporary, yet seamlessly blend with the unique heritage context.

 Industry and tourism.
 Traditional materials and contemporary design.
 The result is a distillery that’s both functional and expressive - new, yet sensitive to the old.